SAP/openui5-docs/docs/Configuration_of_the_OpenUI5_Runtime_91f08de.md

 The `sap.ui.core.Configuration` class allows you to modify a limited set of configuration options at runtime.

-This class also provides `set` methods on the `sap.ui.core.Configuration` class for a very limited set of configuration options that can be modified at runtime.
+This class also provides `set` methods on the `sap.ui.core.Configuration` class for a limited set of configuration options that can be modified at runtime.
 The runtime and/or the controls can react on these configuration changes.
-The most prominent \(and so far only\) example for such a configuration option is the `theme`.
+The most prominent example for such a configuration option is the `theme`.